 Smoothies make me feel like a kid again.
-I’m not talking about the energy they provide – though that’s there too.
-I’m taking about the feeling that I get when I throw a bunch of stuff in a blender and press… blend.
+I’m not talking about the energy they provide – though there’s that too.
+I’m taking about the feeling I get when I throw a bunch of stuff in a blender and press… blend.
 It’s exciting.
 Sometimes I get carried away and have to force myself to drink whatever I’ve created… and then there are times when I make something awesome, like this spinach cardamom smoothie.

-I love using spices in smoothies (see my mango chai smoothie as proof).
+I love using spices in smoothies (see: mango chai smoothie).
 Just a pinch adds so much depth to a smoothie… and yes, smoothies can totally have depth.
-This green smoothie is made with spinach, avocado, cardamom, banana and almond milk.
-The avocado makes this drink so rich, creamy and luxurious.
+This green smoothie is made with spinach, avocado, cardamom, banana and (almond) milk.
+The avocado makes this drink so rich and creamy.

-I usually make smoothies in my nutribullet (it’s a blender that’s fancier than the magic bullet but way cheaper than a vitamix).
-I like it because it’s easy to clean up, but one day… I’ll probably upgrade to a vitamix (hint to hubby: there’s a birthday coming up…).
+I usually make smoothies in my nutribullet (it’s a blender that’s fancier than a magic bullet but less expensive than a vitamix).
+I like it because it’s easy to clean up, but one day… I’ll probably upgrade to a vitamix (hint to hubby: someone’s birthday coming up…).

 If there’s a secret to making a good smoothie, I’d say it’s using a frozen super ripe banana.
-I don’t really care for eating a banana on it’s own (although, I make exceptions for green/unripe bananas).
-But… give me a frozen ripe banana, and we’ll be fast friends.
+I don’t really care for eating actual bananas (although, I make exceptions for green/unripe bananas).
+But… give me a frozen ripe banana, and we’ll be fast friends (who drink smoothies together).

 - Put all ingredients in a blender and blend until smooth.